near/docs/docs/tutorials/rainbow-frontend-dev-tutorial.md

 > - Select on the Connect to Web3 button to get started.
 Select MetaMask and you should see the button turn into this.
 Upon first connection to your meta mask you may need to open the MetaMask browser extension to grant the application permission to interact with your wallet.
 >
-> - After you're connected, select "showMeTheMoney"
+> - After you're connected, select "showMeTheMoney".

 </center>